If you are a video producer today, chances are that sooner or later you’ll be asked to deliver subtitled content.

 1. We take your video and transcript, and load it into subtitling software.

 1. The subtitler breaks up the transcript into short segments that are precisely timed to the dialogue, taking into account content and rhythm.
-This can become a template for translation into any language.

 And there you go.
 Audiences around the world can see your content as you intended it.